The prevention of money laundering and combating the financing of terrorism

 The threshold applies to the wagering of a stake or the collection of winnings, and is to be applied to single transactions or transactions that appear to be linked.

-It is to be applied to single transactions or transactions that appear to be linked.
 Customers may execute a series of linked transactions that are individually below the €2,000 threshold but, when taken cumulatively, they meet or exceed the threshold.

 When transactions are considered linked